marcosgdf/dolibarr-vagrant/README.md

 * Root user: root
 * Root password: root
 * MySQL:
-	* user/user for db dolibarr
+	* user/user for db dolibar
 	* root/root
-	* Initial dolibarr data: dev/initdata/mysqldump_dolibarr-3.8.0.sql
+	* Initial dolibarr data: dev/initdata/mysqldump_dolibarr-6.0.0.sql
 * PostgreSQL:
 	* postgres/123

 #### DB access
 DB connections outside the machine are not allowed.
 You must connect through a SSH tunnel.
 You can find the private key for vagrant user in puphpet/files/dot/ssh/id_rsa

-#### Mailhog
+#### Extra utilities
-You can access Mailhog to read all outgoing emails at http://192.168.42.101:8025
+* Mailhog: Useful to intercept and read all outgoing emails.
+Accesible at http://dolibarr.local:8025

-#### Adminer
-Adminer is a DB web client.
-You can access it through http://192.168.42.101/adminer/

-#### XHProf
-XHProf is a function-level hierarchical profiler for PHP.
+* XHProf: a function-level hierarchical profiler for PHP.
 You can access it through http://192.168.42.101/xhprof/xhprof_html/